oscarpulido55/aef-data-model/README.md

+### This is repository is DEPRECATED please use: https://github.com/GoogleCloudPlatform/aef-data-model

 # Analytics Engineering Framework - Data Model

 ***Note:*** For a comprehensive installation guide of all the AEF repositories together, please look [here](https://github.com/oscarpulido55/aef-orchestration-framework/blob/main/AEF_DEPLOYMENT.md).